jole84/nav-app/README.md

 # Simple webapp

 Simple web based navigation application using Openlayers to show map with geolocation and gpx export track log.
+Navigation using BRouter API.